David Miller (South African cricketer): 2015 Cricket World Cup

 Miller was one of South Africa's top performers at the 2015 Cricket World Cup scoring 324 runs at an average of 65 and strike rate of 139 during the tournament.

-Miller scored 49 off 18 balls in the semi final, although his effort was in vain as New Zealand won the match.
+Miller scored 49 off 18 balls in the semi-final, although his effort was in vain as New Zealand won the match.

 During that World Cup, Miller along with JP Duminy set the record for the highest 5th wicket partnership in ODI history as well as World Cup history (256*).

-2017–present
+2017–Onwards

 On 15 October 2017, Miller played in his 100th ODI and became the third player after Rohit Sharma and Kieron Pollard to play 100 ODIs without featuring in a Test match.
 In the 2nd T20I of the same tour, he scored his first century in a T20I and made the fastest century in a T20I (35 balls).
 He was also the first player to score a T20I century batting at number five or lower.
 During the match, he became fifth player from South Africa to score 1,000 runs in T20Is.

 During the Pakistan series in February 2019, regular captain Faf du Plessis was rested for the last two T20Is of the series, with Miller named as captain of South Africa in his place.

 In April 2019, Miller was named in South Africa's squad for the 2019 Cricket World Cup.
 On 19 June 2019, in the match against New Zealand, Miller scored his 3,000th run in ODIs.
 In September 2021, Miller was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.